arananegra/webpack-module/README.md

 ## Webpack
 Inside the [webpack folder](./webpack) you will find:

-- A hello world React App
+- A hello world React App.
 - That app is bundled with Webpack 4.
 - Is using typescript throught babel-loader.
 - Its hello world is styled using SCSS (modules).